 Explore a land of raw, natural supercharged splendor, studded with angry volcanoes, enormous glaciers and temperamental geysers, in the company of an adventurous group of travelers like yourself.
-Plus you’ll eat Icelandic hot dogs, laugh with your new friends in a pub with a Carlsberg in hand, and watch the night sky ablaze with the dancing Northern Lights.
+Plus you’ll eat Icelandic hot dogs, laugh with your new friends in a pub with a Carlsberg in hand.

-We will be covering 1800 km of Ring Road in 10D/9N (02 May’19 -13-May) and explore each and every spot on the way, be prepared to get amazed.
+We will be covering 1800 km of Ring Road in 13D/12N (17-Apr to 29-Apr) and explore each and every spot on the way, be prepared to get amazed.

-Reach Iceland(before 1:00pm) and start our road trip with blue lagoon.
+Reach Iceland(before 1:00 pm) and start our road trip with the blue lagoon.

 A visit to The Blue Lagoon is almost mandatory.
 It’s the best way to relax after a holiday filled with activities.
 Soak in the milky blue waters, order a drink from the bar or even treat yourself to a massage!

 The Golden Circle tour is probably the most popular and accessible tour for travellers to Reykjavik and Iceland.
-There are three stops in the Golden Circle tour: the Gullfoss waterfall, the Gullfoss Geyzir, and the Thingviller National park.
+There are three stops in the Golden Circle tour: the Gullfoss waterfall, the Gullfoss Geysir, and the Thingvellir National park.
 The Gullfoss is an excellent and magnificent attraction.

 The Geysir field is situated at the northern edge of the southern lowlands, at an altitude of 105-120 m above sea level.
 Until recently, the area was called Hverasandar.
 The hot springs are located to the east of a little mountain called Laugafell.
 The geothermal field in Haukadalur lies on the outskirts of the neo volcanic zone from which it is drifting, and is therefore gradually becoming a low-temperature field.
 Magma may have forced its way out of the neovolcanic zone along one or more fissures, forming intrusions.
 This would explain the sustained geothermal activity.
 There is no evidence of recent (holocene) volcanic in this area and the bedrock appears to have been formed sub-glacially towards the end of the glacial period.